DataBiosphere/toil/docs/running/cliOptions.rst

     options = parser.parse_args() # Parse user args to create the options object

     with Toil(options) as toil:
-        toil.start(Job())  # Run the script
+        toil.start(Job())  # Run the root job

-Which can also, of course, then accept script supplied arguments as before (which will overwrite any user supplied args):
+We can also have code in the workflow to overwrite user supplied arguments:

 .. code-block:: python